 Beautiful as it is nutritious, the daylily is a mostly wild edible plant.
-The leaves are delicious when young (before they reach about six inches tall), and the flowers buds are tasty when eaten raw, or cooked.
+The leaves are delicious when young (before they reach about six inches tall), and the flower buds are tasty when eaten raw or cooked.

-Daylilies are a perennial plant, and they grow relatively quickly.
+Daylilies are perennial plants, and they grow relatively quickly.

 Individual plants can be dug out and divided every three years or so, and each chunk of root can be used to start another plant.
 This is an easy way to guarantee a solid food crop for years to come.

 An iconic plant of marshlands, the cattail is a prolific grower and is full of starchy goodness.

 The large chunk of seeds at the top of the plant (they look an awful lot like a corndog) can be cooked and eaten like corn on the cob.
 The leaves can also be cooked like spinach.

 Be wary of where you’re foraging this wild edible plant.
 It grows in marshes and wetlands, and these areas are unfortunately polluted by industry and garbage.
 Survey the environment before eating any cattails.

 If you’re noticing a trend towards familiar and easily-accessible wild edible plants, you’re right.